 Fuzzy and Furry Accessories

 If you’re into “snuggleable” design, then this is the year for you.
-Chunky knit throws, poofy chairs and ottomans, and accessory runners can be the finishing touch your space needs to feel more like a home.
+Chunky knit throws, poofy chairs, and ottomans, and accessory runners can be the finishing touch your space needs to feel more like home.

 Board and Batten Walls

-Crown moulding had its heyday, but nowadays can come across as sterile and lifeless.
+Crown molding had its heyday but nowadays can come across as sterile and lifeless.
 Board and batten wainscoting is much more evocative, with rich character and simple design that’s more likely to stand the test of time.